My go-to resources: Recommended channels, tools, and more.

 PartyKit

-PartyKit is an open source deployment platform for AI agents, multiplayer and local-first apps, games and websites.
+An open-source deployment platform for AI agents, multiplayer, and local-first apps.

 D3 on Observable

-D3.js is a JavaScript library for producing dynamic, interactive data visualizations in web browsers.
+The go-to JavaScript library for building dynamic, interactive visualizations in the browser.

 LangChain